4 Essential Steps for Upgrading Your Residential Mailbox

 Residential Mailbox Replacement

 Have you been thinking about a residential mailbox replacement?

-If you visit New York City, you’ll notice the huge Corinthian colonnades of the James Farley Postal Service building on Eighth Avenue upholding the unofficial creed of the US Postal Service:
+If you take a stroll down Eighth Avenue in New York City, you’ll come across the James A Farley Postal Service Building.
+This beautiful structure’s colonnades uphold the unofficial creed of the United States Postal Service;

-And while nature’s elements may not keep the postal carriers from delivering your mail, they sure can take a toll on your actual mailbox.
+Nature’s elements may not keep the postal service from delivering your mail, but they sure can take a toll on your actual mailbox.

-Often, many homeowners put off replacing their residential mailbox because of unfamiliarity with the process.
-So, for mailboxes that need replacement, this article will outline the four essential steps every homeowner should take when purchasing a new residential mailbox:
+So what do you do when your mailbox is worn out and you need a residential mailbox replacement?
+Many people put off replacing their mailbox simply because they are unfamiliar with the process.
+This article will outline the four essential steps every homeowner should take when purchasing a new residential mailbox.

-The first and most foundational step in replacing your residential mailbox is to determine how you would like your mailbox mounted.
-You could choose from:
+The foundational step in residential mailbox replacement is to determine how you would like your mailbox mounted.
+You may choose from the following:

 - Post Mount Mailboxes

 The easiest way to settle on the type of mailbox mount you need is by ascertaining what type of mailbox mount you currently have.
 If you are considering making a change to the type of mount, be sure to consult your local postmaster first.